 A couple of friendly reminders about keeping Glofish for our fellow beginners

-- Proper cycling – You’d need to cycle your tank for a month before adding ANY fish to it.
+- Proper cycling – You’d need to cycle your new tank for a month before adding ANY fish to it.
 There are faster ways to do that if you are impatient though (click the link to read my guide on using bottled bacteria).
+Tetra SafeStart Plus is my go-to brand of bacteria starter for cycling new aquariums.
 My advice here is to add 2 to 3 fish every 12 to 15 days AFTER the tank has been cycled.
 This way you will not overload your beneficial bacteria with ammonia.
-Use very little fish food during the cycling process to feed the bacteria.
+Use very little fish food during the cycling process to feed the bacteria and grow it.